Table of Contents

 Where applicants have the review of financial hardship waived in accordance with law, they shall provide relevant materials.

-Article 35: Legal aid institutions discovering any of the following circumstances after receiving an application for legal aid may decide to first provide legal aid:
+Article 35: Legal aid institutions discovering any of the following circumstances after receiving an application for legal aid may decide to provide legal aid in advance: